dfroberg/zetachain-notifier/README.md

 # Community Notifier

+Work in progress on making it pretty, but it works.

 ## Setup

 1. Clone the repository.
+2. Install `uv` as per https://docs.astral.sh/uv/
-2. Configure your API keys in `config.py`.
+3. Configure your API keys & Webhooks in `notifier/config.py`.

 ~~~python
 # Avatar URL for the bot